mangalam-research/salve/README.rst

 The UMD builds can be loaded in a CommonJS environment, in a AMD environment or as "plain scripts" in a browser.
 If you use the latter, then salve will be accessible as the `salve` global.

-When you do `require('salve')` in Node.js, what is loaded is `lib/salve/validate.js`.
-In other words, it loads from the hierarchy of modules.

 Testing
 =======